Goldfield Hotel: History

+Historic photo of the Goldfield Hotel in winter, likely from the 1910s.

 Built at a cost of between $300,000 and $400,000, it was reported to be the most spectacular hotel in Nevada at the time of its completion in 1908.
 Champagne is said to have flowed down the front steps in the opening ceremony.
 Its 150 rooms were fitted with pile carpets, many with private baths, and the lobby was trimmed in mahogany, with black leather upholstery and gilded columns.
 It also featured an elevator and crystal chandeliers.

 The hotel was in use as such until the end of World War II, its last occupants being officers and their families from the Tonopah Army Air Field.
 Despite several renovation attempts over the years, it has remained unoccupied.
 In the 1980s, California developer Lester O'Shea spent $4 million trying to turn the hotel into an Edwardian-style tourist retreat, but that project eventually collapsed in bankruptcy proceedings.

 At the 2003 Goldfield Days auction, the hotel was sold to Edgar S. "Red" Roberts, a rancher and engineer from Carson City, for about $360,000.
 Roberts told The Wall Street Journal in 2004 that he had plans to refurbish the bottom two floors of the four-story hotel and open them to the public by 2006.
 He also told the newspaper: "It's a challenge.
 I may regret it."
 As of 2010, work remained uncompleted.

 Goldfield resident Virginia Ridgway spent three decades as caretaker and "keeper of the keys" to the hotel, granting visitors access to the building and accompanying them as they toured its floors.
 In January 2016, Ridgway announced that she was giving up that role and turned the keys of the hotel over to Malek DaVarpanah, who owns an antique shop in Goldfield.

 In September 2017, the Pahrump (Nev.)
 Valley Times reported that renovation work on the Goldfield Hotel had resumed.

 The hotel was put up for sale in 2022; the sale included the hotel and other nearby properties for a price of $4.9 million.